freeCodeCamp/guide/src/pages/java/static/index.md

 ---
 title: Static
 ---
+Add
+All static members belong to the class,not to any instance.
 # Static
 When you declare a variable or a method as static, it belongs to the class, rather than a specific instance.
 This means that only one instance of a static member exists, even if you create multiple objects of the class, or if you don't create any.
 It will be shared by all objects.